-Public Comments regarding this Action Plan will be included in the Final Action Plan to HUD.
-Notice of the public hearing and a summary of the proposed PY 2023 Action Plan will be published in the Commercial Recorder on March 16, 2023 and a copy of the Draft Action Plan is posted on the County's website the same day.
-A public hearing will be held April 18, 2023 in the Tarrant County Commissioners Court to hear any comments.
-No comments were made from past year substantial amendments or CAPER 2021, except for one citizen approving the transparency of allowing public comments for changes that affect 25% of a current project during the Blue Mound CDBG-CV amendment.
+No Public Comments regarding this Action Plan were submitted or provided during commissioner's court.
+Notice of the public hearing and a summary of the proposed PY 2023 Action Plan was published in the Commercial Recorder on March 16, 2023 and a copy of the Draft Action Plan was posted on the County's website the same day.
+A public hearing was held April 18, 2023 in the Tarrant County Commissioners Court to hear comments.
+No comments were made for the Action Plan, from past year substantial amendments or CAPER 2021, except for one citizen approving the transparency of allowing public comments for changes that affect 25% of a current project during the Blue Mound CDBG-CV amendment.
 (Number 4 listed in previous section)

 A request to collect comments from the State of The Homeless address in 2023 has been requested.
-The Tarrant County Homeless Coalition will have an in-person meeting in Fort Worth March 29, 2023 at Texas Wesleyan University to provide reports during the State of the Homeless address.
-Any comments will be made available in the final Action Plan.
+The Tarrant County Homeless Coalition had an in-person meeting in Fort Worth March 29, 2023 at Texas Wesleyan University to provide reports during the State of the Homeless address.
+No comments were made.